Sonic the Hedgehog (1991 video game)

-is a 1991 platform game developed by Sonic Team and published by Sega for the Sega Genesis/Mega Drive.
-The first game in the Sonic the Hedgehog franchise, it was released in North America on June 23 and in PAL regions and Japan the following month.
-Players control Sonic the Hedgehog, who can run at supersonic speeds; Sonic sets out on a quest to defeat Dr. Robotnik, a scientist who has imprisoned animals in robots and seeks the powerful Chaos Emeralds.
+is a 1991 platform game developed and published by Sega for the Sega Genesis.
+It was released in PAL regions on June 21, North America two days later on June 23 and in Japan the following month.
+The player controls Sonic, a hedgehog who can run at supersonic speeds.
+The story follows Sonic as he aims to foil the mad scientist Doctor Ivo Robotnik's plans to seek the powerful Chaos Emeralds.
 The gameplay involves collecting rings as a form of health, and a simple control scheme, with jumping and attacking controlled by a single button.

 Development began in 1990 when Sega ordered its developers to create a game featuring a mascot for the company.
-The developers chose a blue hedgehog designed by Naoto Oshima after he won an internal character design contest, and named themselves Sonic Team to match their character.
+The developers chose a blue hedgehog designed by Naoto Ohshima after he won an internal character design contest, and named themselves Sonic Team to match their character.
 It uses a novel technique that allows Sonic's sprite to roll along curved scenery which was based on a concept by Oshima from 1989.
-Sonic the Hedgehog, designed for fast gameplay, was influenced by games by Super Mario series creator Shigeru Miyamoto.
+Sonic the Hedgehog, designed for fast gameplay, was influenced by games by the Mario creator, Shigeru Miyamoto.
 The music was composed by Masato Nakamura, bassist of the J-pop band Dreams Come True.